Ecwid and SCA (Strong Customer Authentication)

 Stores accepting credit cards

-- If you are using Stripe or Square in your store, we’ll make sure that your store is SCA compliant on time.
+- If you are using Stripe or Square in your store, we’ve made sure that your store is SCA compliant.
 You don’t need to worry about anything as long as you are using one-page checkout in your Ecwid store.

 - If you are using other payment methods like Authorize.Net, 2Checkout, etc., all the preparations should be done by the payment gateway as the whole payment process takes place on their website — customers are redirected from your store checkout to the gateway’s website.